ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/metadata_files/1923-04-24-ithaca-journal.md

 ---
-citation: "24 Apr 1923, The Ithaca Journal (Ithaca, NY), p9, newspapers.com"
+citation: "24 Apr 1923, The Ithaca Journal (Ithaca NY), p9, newspapers.com"
 notes: >-
     - It is interesting to note that the 1930 census asks if households have a "Radio set" and Emily does not indicate that she owns one.
 ---